Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Avoid Excessive Alcohol:

-Limit alcohol consumption to reduce the risk of liver damage and support overall liver health.
+Limiting alcohol consumption reduces the risk of liver damage and promotes overall liver health.

 Regular Check-Ups: